shallvhack/hotshotbot/README.md

 ABOUT HotShotBot
 -----------
 HotShotBot is an AIML based Chat Bot written in C# -- a computer program you can talk to.
-He is designed to be portable (No need of installation).
+It has an easy Installation.

 HotShotBot is actually a very simple AIML Bot which actually designed to help you to create your very first AIML Chatbot in C#.